dwayne/elm-random-quote-machine/tutorial/step-01.md

 # Step 1

-In this step your goal is to structure the app using HTML.
-When you complete this step your app will look like the following:
+In this step our goal is to structure the app using HTML.
+When we complete this step our app will look like the following:

 ![A screenshot of the app after step 1 is completed.](assets/step-01-final.png)